rjseymour66/effective-go/README.md

 # Cross-compilation

-You need to know the `GOOS` and `GOOARCH`
+You need to know the `GOOS` and `GOOARCH` values to compile the correct binaries.

-Cross compile for multiple operating systems with a Makefile.
+Next, you can cross compile for multiple operating systems with a Makefile.
 Create a make target that compiles multiple binaries and places them in the `/bin` directory:

 ```makefile
 compile: